dvk65/inland-flooding/README.md

 This project focus on developing an algorithm for automated assessment of inland flooding from satellite observations.
 Specifically,, this algorithm collects satellite images corresponding to pre-, during-, and post-flood events and applies the K-means clustering technique to identify flooded areas.
 While the project initially targeted Maine, it has been expanded to include other states with similar flood characteristics.
 The ultimate goal is to enhance flood detection capabilities, providing insights that can be applied to flood detection using drone measurements.

-The approach integrates several datasets described in Table 1 below:
+The approach integrates the datasets described in Table 1 below:
 | **Table 1: Introduction to the Datasets** | | | | |
 |---|---|---|---|---|
 | **Name** | **Source** | **Explanation** | **Format** | **Links** |